chuang76/x86-bootloader/README.md

 - [x] Print a string and hex bytes (not just ASCII characters) in 16-bit real mode with BIOS interrupt call (int 0x10)
 - [x] Understand the concepts of stack and function calls
-- [x] Understand the memory addressing of 8086/80286/80386: segmentation and flat model
 - [x] Load data from disk with BIOS interrupt call (int 0x13)
 - [x] Implement the global descriptor table (GDT) structure
 - [x] Switch to 32-bit protected mode: disable interrupt, load GDT, enable PE flag in CR0, flush pipeline